-In our capacity as Bond Counsel to the Commonwealth, we have examined the proceedings relating to the authorization and issuance of the Bonds, including, among other things, (a) executed copies of the Resolutions; (b) a certificate of the Auditor General as to tax revenues and outstanding debt; (c) an opinion of The Honorable D. Michael Fisher, Attorney General of the Commonwealth; and (d) certificates of the Commonwealth as to material factual matters (including a certificate of the Commonwealth intended to satisfy certain provisions of the Internal Revenue Code of 1986, as amended (the "Code"), and applicable Treasury Regulations), and certificates of the Commonwealth and Commerce Bank/Pennsylvania, National Association, as Loan and Transfer Agent, with respect to the execution and authentication of the Bonds.

-In rendering the opinions set forth below, we have assumed the genuineness, authenticity, truthfulness and completeness of all documents, records and other instruments we have examined and the genuineness of all signatures thereon.
-We have not undertaken to verify the factual matters set forth therein by independent investigation.
-Except as set forth in paragraphs 6, 7 and 11 below, our opinion is given only with respect to the laws of the Commonwealth as enacted and construed on the date hereof.
+As bond counsel for the Commonwealth, we have examined the proceedings relating to the authorization and issuance of the Bonds, including among other things: (a) certified copies of the Resolutions; (b) a certificate of the Auditor General as to tax revenues and outstanding debt; (c) an opinion of the Honorable D. Michael Fisher, Attorney General of the Commonwealth; and (d) certificates of the Commonwealth as to material factual matters, including a certificate of the Commonwealth executed pursuant to the federal income tax laws and regulations applicable to the Bonds, and certificates of the Commonwealth and Commerce Bank/ Pennsylvania, National Association, Philadelphia, Pennsylvania, as Loan and Transfer Agent, with respect to the execution and authentication of the Bonds.
+In rendering our opinion, we have not undertaken to verify the factual matters set forth in such certificates by independent investigation and have assumed that the representations made by the Commonwealth in such certificates and in the other financing documents are true and correct as of the date hereof.
+In rendering this opinion, we have also assumed the genuineness of all signatures and the accuracy and completeness of all documents, records and other instruments examined, without undertaking to verify the same by independent investigation.